Kidney Disease FAQs

 Q:What is the name of a doctor who specializes in kidney diseases?

-A:A nephrologist specializes in the diagnosis and treatment of kidney diseases.
+A:A nephrologist is a physician who specializes in kidney diseases.

 Such specialists may help patients avoid renal failure for years and can help a patient determine the best treatments if renal failure does occur.